Neck Pain

 Arthritis can affect the spinal facet joints, causing facet joint neck pain.

-Arthritis in the Neck Expressions
+Arthritis Expressions in the Cervical Spine

 Arthritis can be documented via various forms of diagnostic imaging.
 If you are over the age of 40 and are diagnosed with mild to moderate arthritic changes in your spine, you are completely normal.
 These alterations are virtually universal, particularly in the regions noted earlier in this article.